 "Maud Gonne's letter about taking them off O'Connell street at night: disgrace to our Irish capital.
 Griffith's paper is on the same tack now: an army rotten with venereal disease: overseas or halfseasover empire.
 Half baked they look: hypnotised like.
 Eyes front.
 Mark time.
 Table: able.
 Bed: ed."
 (U5.70)

 This CDV shows Edward VII (then Prince of Wales) as a mason.
-Edward was installed as Grand Master in 1874.
+He was installed as Grand Master in 1874.
 He regularly appeared thus in public, laying the foundation stones of public buildings, bridges, dockyards, and churches with Masonic ceremony, giving great impetus and publicity to the fraternity.

 "Stylish kind of coat with that roll collar, warm for a day like this, looks like blanketcloth.
 Careless stand of her with her hands in those patch pockets."
 (U5.101)